mishurov/cv_ml_probes/face/README.md

  - Facial landmark detection using Regression Trees
  - Pose estimation using iterative algorithm for solving PnP problem

-There's the script "train.sh" which builds the trainer and starts training proess but, to be frank, the result is a bit weird thus for the demo I use the pretrained model from OpenCV sources.
-The model can be downloaded manually from the link in "dependencies.sh" in the root of the repository.
+There's the script "train.sh" which builds the trainer and starts training proess but, to be frank, the result is a bit weird thus for the demo I use the pretrained model from the OpenCV sources.
+The model can be downloaded manually from the link in the "dependencies.sh" in the root of the repository.